dianecandler/Node09hw/ReadMe.md

 ## Description

- Node.js used to create readme.md file.
+ This project was created in Node.js to generate a Readme.md file.